ariel-os/hophop-open-hardware/Sketch.md

   TBD: Do we need to do any gain control?

+* PDM on-board MEMS microphone (something in the ballpark of MP34DB02)

+  Data and VCC wired through on-by-default solder jumper (doesn't need to be R0, suffices to have easy place to cut) so users who run firmware they do not trust can disable it.

 * 3.5mm TRRS connector, with insertion detection

   TBD: Theose have different pinouts used in different environments (CTIA vs. OMTP);